twentysecondproject/Control-Panel/README.md

 TODO List:

 - Add editing people function (only friend checkmark with also JS that enables/disables the button if the checkmark is checked or not)
-- Add deleting people function - Done
-- Better Frontend - Done
-- Destory API and make direct requests to database - Done
 - Add SSO
 - Add "export data" function
 - Add Favicon
 - Change font to Cera Pro (cooler)

+Implemented list:

+- Add deleting people function
+- Better Frontend
+- Destory API and make direct requests to database

 Feel free to make a pull request and to edit the TODO list if you want any other function.
 The repository is NOT meant for production, I always use it in localhost and always will.